RaphaelleC/project-4-server/README.md

 1. Establish database collections, their relationships and validated diagram.
 2. Define API endpoints.
 3. Construct wireframes.
-4. Build cycle
+4. Build cycle :
-    - Task planning/coordinating
+    - Task planning/coordinating.
-    - Code
+    - Code.
-    - Test
+    - Test.
-    - Fix errors
+    - Fix errors.
-    - Push working feature to GitHub
+    - Push working feature to GitHub.
-5. Syle completed components/pages
+5. Style completed components/pages.
-6. Final tests to validate app flow and design finishing
+6. Final tests to validate app flow and design finishing.
-7. Backend & Frontend deployment
+7. Backend & Frontend deployment.

 During the <ins>build cycle</ins>, we worked our way linearly from the back-end to the front-end, clearly defining tasks (one or multiple complete features per task) between us to work through them separately in order to have minimum overlap, avoiding merge conflicts and/or work being done twice.